Last Updated on May 6, 2021 by Helga Dosa

 Italy may be known as one of the most romantic countries in the world, but the Italian Riviera is one of the most romantic spots in the country.
-I would like to suggest to you some ideas for where to celebrate Valentine’s Day along the breathtaking Italian Riviera in Liguria.
+I would like to suggest to you some ideas for where to celebrate Valentine’s Day along with the breathtaking Italian Riviera in Liguria.
+See one of the best options for a couples trip to Italy!

 There are countless nooks and crannies along Liguria’s rugged coastline, many of them perfect for a lover’s escape.
 However, these are better left to be discovered on your own while you traverse the more well-known areas.
 Two locations that would be part of an unforgettable Valentine’s Day adventure are the charming town of Portovenere and the walking trail that hugs the Ligurian coast known as the Via dell’ Amore.

-This picturesque bay is fascinating for its brightly multicolored houses and for its alleys, where you can find quaint seafood restaurants, bars and shops.
+This picturesque bay is fascinating for its brightly multicolored houses and for its alleys, where you can find quaint seafood restaurants, bars, and shops.
+A place like Portavenere is definitely great for a couples trip to Italy.
 One of the most beautiful tourist attractions of this little town is the striped church of San Pietro, on the promontory of Portovenere.
 The church protrudes towards the open sea, built in the Genoese-Gothic style above the ruins of a paleochristian church.
 Another church worth visiting is San Lorenzo, which contains several fine works of art.

 A lovely place for a romantic picnic is on the terrace of Portovenere’s Doria Castle; it offers a breathtaking view of the harbor.
 You don’t need to pay the entrance charge for the Castle, which means you can spend a few more on a bottle of delicious local wine or after dinner Limoncello.